borntofrappe/game-development/01 Flappy Bird/Flappy Bird 6/README.md

 )
 ```

-The image is "flipped" vertically and using the top left corner as a hinge.
+The image is flipped vertically and using the top left corner as a hinge.
 Keep this in mind once you describe the coordinates of the pipes.

 ### Update